annuities

 Annuities versus drawdown

 It’s actually wrong to frame the decision as all-or-nothing.
 Annuities and drawdown can exist quite happily side by side.
-Intuitively, it might make sense to use guaranteed income to cover all essential spending, and drawdown to fund discretionary spending.
-If that can be achieved, then the chance of running out of money is zero, since it’s always possible to cut down on discretionary spending if necessary.
+Intuitively, some people choose to use guaranteed income to cover essential spending, and drawdown to fund discretionary spending.
+If that can be achieved, then the calculated risk of running out of money becomes negligible, since discretionary spending can be reduced if necessary.

 But what if you really want to avoid the need to cutdown on discretionary spending?
 Then maybe you could use annuities to fund at least a portion of your discretionary spending as well.
-This sounds great in theory, but how do you know how much of your pension pot you should convert into annuities?
+This sounds great in theory, but do you determine how much of your pension pot might be converted into annuities?

 The 4% rule is a popular rule-of-thumb.
 It says that if you draw down 4% of your pension pot in the first year, and adjust withdrawals each year thereafter by inflation, you have a very low probability of running out of money.
 Let’s leave aside the serious questions over the accuracy of the 4% rule.
 Assume for simplicity that you’re single, and that with a 4% inflation-adjusted drawdown rate you have a 5% chance of ruin.
 So if your pension pot is £100,000, you can draw an income of £4,000 a year.

 Now suppose you check out annuities, and discover that you can buy an index-linked annuity (with no guarantee period) having a rate of 4%.
 This would also generate an income of £4,000 a year.
-Should you go for the drawdown or the annuity?
+How might you compare drawdown with an annuity in this situation?

-If you’re not interested in leaving a legacy, then the decision is a no-brainer.
-You should buy the annuity, since you get the same income with no risk.
+If leaving a legacy is not a priority, an annuity may appear attractive because it provides the same income with no investment risk.
 If you’re hoping to leave a legacy, then it depends on how important that is to you, in comparison with the risk of ruin.
 Is a 5% risk worth taking on behalf of your heirs?
 Taking that risk with drawdown wouldn’t guarantee you’ll leave a legacy, but would make it probable.
-A 50-50 mix of annuity and drawdown income would have a 2.5% risk of ruin, and the potential legacy would be cut in half; maybe some kind of mix would work best for you.
+A 50-50 mix of annuity and drawdown income would have a 2.5% risk of ruin, and the potential legacy would be cut in half; a mix may produce different trade‑offs between risk and legacy.

 Different types of annuity